rgonjargon/GVB_EDNA/README.md

-# 241206_Justine
+# GBV Detection Analysis

-Project for R analyses and manuscript figures rendered with Quarto.
+Bayesian GLMM analyses and manuscript figures in R, rendered with Quarto (see `scripts/1_analysis.qmd`).

 ## Folder structure